emtee40/HttpCanary-Import/docs/v1/en-US/README.md

 ![](https://github.com/MegatronKing/HttpCanary/blob/master/docs/v1/en-US/assets/screenshot02.png)

 ### 2. Android 7.0+（Optional）
 This is an **optional** step for some special cases of the Nougat(7.0)+ system.
 From Android Nougat(7.0), Google changed the network security policy.
 Self-signed Certificate Authorities (CA) are not trusted by any apps' secure connections by default.
 That means HttpCanary is unable to decrypt TLS/SSL packets.
-But we have two ways to get around it.
+But we have four ways to get around it.

 #### 2.1 Your own app
 Add a network security configuration in AndroidManifest.xml: